-Meaning "soul of motion," the "Kodo" design theme replaces the previous Nagare concept's "flow" theme for its future direction.
+Meaning "soul of motion," the Kodo design theme replaces the previous Nagare concept's 'flow' theme for Mazda's future lineup of vehicles.
 Perhaps most fortunate in our eyes is the more angular, less smiley front grille treatment.
 Paired with the BMW GINA Light Visionary-esque headlights, the front end comes off less cheerfully dopey and more coolly aggressive.

 The Shinari cocnept also celebrates the 50th anniversary since the release of Mazda's first car, the R360 Coupe.
 While light years away from the R360 in design, Mazda thinks the theme of exciting dynamics and motion-inspired design carries through from the beginning to the present.